illusio666/employee_attrition_analysis/README.md

 This hypothesis is rejected.

-Employees who leave the organisation have significantly shorter tenure both in role and in the company than those who have left.
+Employees who leave the organisation have significantly shorter tenure both in role and in the company than those who have stayed.
 Recommendation for exit interviews to seek feedback on whether jobs met expectations for those who leave within 12months of starting.

 ### Hypothesis 3 - Attrition is greater for younger employees